Package-Repository/launch/README.md

 #### stage, commit, and push changes

+if you have changes on a bunch of branches

 `git submodule foreach git add .`

 `git submodule foreach git commit -m "message"`

 `git submodule foreach git push`

+if you only have a change on one branch, you can just do the normal stuff

 #### add submodule